Skip to content

 SP CU registration path

-This is where the CU registration process starts.
+This is where the CU registration process begins.

-This process also confirms that the accounting point belongs to the end user.
-The end user ID is required in order to prevent unauthorized use of the lookup function.
+The lookup process also verifies that the accounting point belongs to the end user.
+An end user ID is required to prevent unauthorized use of the lookup function.

-If the CU is receiving a new contract to switch service provider, follow the service provider switching process.
+If the CU is registered by a different service provider and the end user has changed service provider, follow the service provider switching process.

-Create a new controllable unit and provide the required information as described in the portal.
+Provide the required information about the CU as described in the portal.

 Note